The Best American Funds for 401(k) Retirement Savers

 - Symbol: AWSHX

-- Best for: Conservative investors who want a low-volatility stock fund
+- Best for: Older investors who want a low-volatility stock fund

 American Funds Target Date Retirement Series: BUY